SOP For Allowance For Doubtful Accounts

 ALLOWANCE FOR DOUBTFUL ACCOUNTS

 A reserve will be maintained to cover the subsequent write-off of accounts receivable.
-This should be equal to 3% or non-credit card accounts receivable.
+This should be equal to 3% of non-credit card accounts receivable.

 A monthly entry will be made to debit the Bad Debt expense in the A&G Department and credit the Allowance for Doubtful Accounts.
-This amount may be based on an annualised amount.
+This amount may be based on an annualized amount.

 There will be, from time to time, accounts receivable accounts which will be deemed uncollectible.
 These accounts will be charged to the Allowance for Doubtful Accounts or to the departmental bad debt expense.